mehmettopcu/oslo.policy.remote/README.rst

    Use at your own risk.
 For production use, please wait for a stable release.

 This package extends Oslo Policy to support remote HTTP-based policy checking, allowing policy decisions to be made by a remote service.
+It is designed to work in conjunction with `goslo.policy.server <https://github.com/mehmettopcu/goslo.policy.server>`_, a Go-based policy server that provides centralized policy enforcement for OpenStack services.

 Installation
 ------------